edible wild foods

 Growing wild in my yard, they are a hardy perennial and, once a bed is established they can grow up to seven feet [two metres] tall.
 Stalks with yellow daisies top this delicious tuber vegetable plant.

 The plant originated in the Americas, and it's reported they were named artichokes because they have a taste similar to a globe artichoke, which belongs to the thistle family.
-Jerusalem artichokes belong to the sunflower family - which accounts for the first part of the name, a corruption of the Italian girasole (turning to the sun).
-They are healthful and easy to store come wintertime.

 They vary in size and can be cream, beige or yellow; some have a pink tinge.
 Easy to spot in the shops, jerusalem artichokes look similar to fresh ginger, but buy them now as they are at their crunchy best when the weather is cold.